rvarttinen/spring-example-magic/README.md

 ```
 kubectl port-forward svc/demo 8080:8080
 ```
-... accessing the service using e.g. PostMan or the 'curl' command as above will render something like this on the console:
+... accessing the service using e.g. PostMan or the 'curl' command as above will render something like this on the console with port forwarding:

 ```
 Forwarding from 127.0.0.1:8080 -> 8080